 It was great to check out this museum we’d heard so much about.
 More on Greenfield Village in our next post!

 One of the Louisiana Krewe’s Christmas traditions for a few years has been visiting our local Christmas Under the Stars.
 (A new tradition will be those delightful trains!)
 It’s a low-key but fun evening where we see Santa, write and mail a letter to the […]

-Sunday night the Louisiana Krewe kicked off our Christmas season fun with a visit to Mississippi Coast Model Railroad Museum in Gulfport, MS. We had heard that they went all out decorating for Christmas and we were not disappointed!
-It is not a fancy building, […]
+Sunday night the Louisiana Krewe kicked off our Christmas season fun with a visit to Christmas Trains at the Mississippi Coast Model Railroad Museum in Gulfport, MS. We had heard that they went all out decorating for Christmas and we were not disappointed!
+It is […]

 On Sunday, we checked out the Winter Markt, another Christmas market in the Detroit area, this time in Birmingham, Michigan.
 Honestly, we weren’t expecting too much, but we were pleasantly surprised!
 The first booth we encountered was selling roasted almonds covered in cinnamon and sugar – a favorite of ours from European Christmas markets 🙂 It kept getting better from there, and we actually preferred this market to the Ann Arbor one from earlier in the week (Ideally, you won’t have to choose!)

 Setting: The ambience at the Birmingham Winter Markt was more in line with what we were used to from Europe.
 It’s held along the paths of Shain Park, with booths along each side of the cobblestoned paths, and the setting and open spaces really hit the right chord.

 Three-day event: As this market runs from Friday through Sunday on the first weekend in December, it was easier to fit into our schedule.
 Plus, if you’re close enough, you could go twice!
 I’d go once during the day when it’s a little warmer and again at night for the added ambiance that night brings to Christmas markets.